sungnga/100-days-python/day-24/README.md

     - Append - The "append" mode, will append new content to the end of the file and will not overwrite existing content
 - The **.write()** method writes contents to a specified file and depending on the ****mode**** of the file, it can overwrite the existing contents or append the new contents to the file

-### Read ans write the high score to a file in Snake Game
+### Read and write the high score to a file in Snake Game
+- In the Snake Game project directory, create a text file called data.txt.
+In it, contains a value of 0
+- In the Scoreboard class, instead of using a hard-coded value for the high_score, we want to read and write/update the high score from the text file

 ### Understand relative and absolute file paths